archit-manek/personal-blog/content/posts/football-pipeline-bronze-layer.md

 # Building a Robust Bronze Layer: The Foundation of Football Analytics

-*How I designed a scalable data ingestion system for StatsBomb football data using Python, Polars, and the medallion architecture*
+*How I designed a scalable data ingestion system for multi-source football data using Python, Polars, Pandas, and the medallion architecture*

 ## Why I'm Building This

 I love football.
 After years of watching, debating tactics, and obsessing over matches, I wanted to go deeper - not just as a fan, but as someone who can analyze the game with real data.
 For me, learning data engineering and machine learning *through* football made the technical learning curve way less intimidating and a lot more fun.
-This project was also my way of scratching that itch: whether it’s analyzing tactics, understanding player performance, or exploring questions around injury prevention.
+This project was also my way of scratching that itch: whether it's analyzing tactics, understanding player performance, or exploring questions around injury prevention.

-I set out to build a robust data pipeline for football analytics, from ingesting raw StatsBomb data to producing efficient, clean, structured datasets for analysis and modeling.
-My goal was to create a system flexible enough to support any question from tactics to scouting to performance analysis.
-In the future, I plan to incorporate more data sources to widen the possibilities even further.
+I set out to build a robust data pipeline for football analytics, from ingesting raw multi-source data to producing efficient, clean, structured datasets for analysis and modeling.
+My goal was to create a system flexible enough to support any question from tactics to scouting to performance analysis, while handling the complexity of multiple data vendors and formats.

 In football analytics, data quality is everything.
 Before you can build sophisticated models or extract tactical insights, you need a solid foundation for ingesting, storing, and organizing your data.
-That’s where the Bronze layer comes in - the first stage of the medallion architecture, transforming raw, messy data into a structured, queryable format.
+That's where the Bronze layer comes in - the first stage of the medallion architecture, transforming raw, messy data into a structured, queryable format.

 *A quick note for the uninitiated:*
 A [medallion architecture](https://www.databricks.com/glossary/medallion-architecture) is a data design pattern for logically organizing data into layers (Bronze, Silver, Gold), each building on the last.

 Honestly, I first explored the medallion architecture because I had a job interview at a finance company that used it, so it seemed like a practical way to learn something relevant.
 But as I started working with it, I quickly saw how well it fit the challenges of structuring football data.
 The medallion approach naturally enforces a clean separation between raw, intermediate, and analysis ready datasets, which makes the pipeline easier to maintain, test, and extend.
 My main priority was to learn by building, get something working quickly, and iterate from there.
 So far, benefits like clear data lineage, easier debugging, and flexibility to add new sources have made it a great fit for my goals.
-I’m always open to changing the approach if the project’s needs evolve, but the medallion pattern has proven both practical and scalable for this work.
+I'm always open to changing the approach if the project's needs evolve, but the medallion pattern has proven both practical and scalable for this work.

-In this post, I’ll walk through how I built a comprehensive Bronze layer for StatsBomb football data, handling everything from match events to 360° event snapshots, across multiple competitions and seasons.
+In this post, I'll walk through how I built a comprehensive Bronze layer for multi-source football data, handling everything from StatsBomb community data to professional J1 League data with HUDL tracking, demonstrating how to manage heterogeneous data sources within a unified pipeline.

 ## The Challenge: Heterogeneous Football Data